Who are we?

 Please note that we are not a “same day” adoption facility.
 Since the dogs under our care come to us as a stray or may have been abandoned or abused we need to make the best possible decision on their behalf, mindful of their health and well being as well as the same for your family.
 Additionally, we do not adopt our dogs to families with children living in the household under the age of 6 years.

-The adoption fee for our dogs is $150.00 plus 6% PA sales tax payable upon delivery of the dog to your home.
+The adoption fee for our dogs is $250.00 plus 6% PA sales tax payable upon delivery of the dog to your home.
+Some adjustments are made based on the dog's age, see Adoption Fee under the Adopt Tab for more details.

 The process is very simple.
 Whether you have viewed our website and found a cat of interest or would just like to visit the shelter on Saturday from 11:00 am until 3:00 pm, we encourage you to bring the family along to see if we have a match for you as we will need to meet all members of the household.
 If you think you’ve found your match, we require the completion of an adoption application.
 The adoption application is reviewed by our Adoption Committee.
 If the Adoption Committee determines that a match has been found, an Adoption Counselor will make arrangements with you to schedule pick up of your new feline friend.